Top 3 Best Places to See Northern Lights in Scandinavia

 Icebreaker tours are quite unusual and tend to be extremely popular in Finland

-Finland’s Lapland is a region that offers the greatest variety of activities.
-While it does not offer whale safari tours, there are plenty of other exciting tours and activities on offer.
-Besides, dog sledding, snowmobiling, reindeer sledding, cross-country skiing, and snowshoeing are all available in this region, too.
+Finland’s Lapland is a region that offers the most tremendous variety of activities.
+While it does not provide whale safari tours, there are plenty of other exciting tours and activities on offer.
+Besides, dog sledding, snowmobiling, reindeer sledding, cross-country skiing, and snowshoeing are also available in this region.

-On the other hand, here you can pre-order activity packages, which typically include an activity (or several activities) and 3 meals per day.
+On the other hand, here, you can pre-order activity packages, which typically include an activity (or several activities) and three meals for a day.
 This makes it much easier to enjoy your vacation.
 As you can see, the list of other activities (apart from the ones listed above) is pretty impressive here:

 A visit to the Santa Claus Village in Finland is a great way to spend Christmas with your family

 Icebreaker tours.
 Step on an icebreaker ship and head to the Arctic waters to see how the powerful vessel deals with the ice that lies in its way.
-During this tour, you will get down to the engine rooms of the ship and get a great chance to step on the Captain’s bridge.
+During this tour, you will get down to the ship’s engine rooms and get a great chance to step on the Captain’s bridge.

 Ice climbing.
-Feel what the alpinists usually experience when they have to overcome fragile yet threatening glaciers.
+Feel what the alpinists usually experience when overcoming fragile yet threatening glaciers.
 Learn the basics of ice climbing with an experienced local guide.

 Floating.
 Get dressed in a floating suit and relish the experience of floating in frozen waters.
 Don’t worry, the suit will keep you warm and your clothes dry.